ncm25/AI-Fundamentals/Module 2/README.md

 ### 🧠 Assignments

-- 🧩 Assignments are included at the end of each notebook.
+- 🧩 Assignments for this module.
   - The [2.
 PythonForDataVisualiztion.pdf](https://github.com/arojaspa76/AI-Fundamentals/blob/main/Module%202/exercises/requested/2.%20PythonForDataVisualization.pdf) file contains the information for assignment 1, and you must to use this [Notebook](https://github.com/arojaspa76/AI-Fundamentals/blob/main/Module%202/exercises/requested/notebooks/DataVisualizationWithPythonMatplotlibAndSeaborn.ipynb)
   - The [3.
 ExploratoryDataAnalysisWithPythonAndPandas.pdf](https://github.com/arojaspa76/AI-Fundamentals/blob/main/Module%202/exercises/requested/3.%20ExploratoryDataAnalysisWithPythonAndPandas.pdf) file contains the information for assignment 2, and you must to use this [Notebook](https://github.com/arojaspa76/AI-Fundamentals/blob/main/Module%202/exercises/requested/notebooks/DataVisualizationWithPythonMatplotlibAndSeaborn.ipynb)